 Get your cheesy, vegetable-packed, cozy fix with this lasagna-inspired casserole that uses tender slices of butternut squash in place of traditional noodles.
 The result is colorful layers of Italian sausage, fresh spinach, creamy ricotta, and melty mozzarella.
 (It also just happens to be gluten-free and low carb.)
+And if you can't get enough butternut squash, be sure to also check out my Butternut Squash Pasta Sauce, Chicken and Butternut Squash Soup and Stuffed Butternut Squash.
+They are all so easy and so delicious.

 Good morning friends - how are we doing out there?
 It’s halfway through January and here in Kansas City we’ve already been hit with enough snow and ice and the muddy aftermath that I’m ready to hibernate.
 I just want the cozy socks, the flickering candles, and the delicious smell of something baking hands-off while I watch all the Netflix.
 Who’s with me?

 Enter this casserole that started as a marriage of a somewhat traditional lasagna and my favorite holiday side dish, Creamy Butternut Squash and Spinach Casserole.
 When I started testing the recipe, it felt like the lasagna noodles were getting in the way, so out they went.
 No fussing with noodles here.
 Just colorful layers and so. much. savory. flavor.
+(If you are looking for the noodles, check out my Lasagna Bolognese!)
+And one more thing - even though this isn't a "traditional" lasagna, I think you will find inspiration on what to pair with this delicious dish in my What to Serve with Lasagna guide.
+Okay, on to the recipe!

 See this No-Noodle Butternut Squash Lasagna up close and personal in the video recipe below.